MatthewJohn/inbucket/doc/config.md

 * `full` mailbox types, the authentication username  must be the full email address (e.g. `james@example.com`)
 * `domain` mailbox types, the authentication username must be the domain (e.g. `example.com` for emails to `*@example.com`)

-Any value can be used for the password during authentication to POP3.

 ### Address and Port

 `INBUCKET_POP3_ADDR`